User Profile: Dave Jones

 Robinson, E. (2014).
 “Member Highlight: StormCenter Communications, Inc.” ESIP Federation, Partner Highlights, October 22, 2014.
 Available online at the ESIP Federation website.

 Coleman, D., editor.
 (2013).
 “Cloud-Based Data Sharing Connects Emergency Managers.”
 NASA Spinoff, NASA Technology Transfer Program, pp. 76-77.
-Available online through the NASA Spinoff Database.
+Available online through NASA's Spinoff Database.

 Schwerin, B., editor.
 (2012).
 “Collaborative Platforms Aid Emergency Decision Making.”
 NASA Spinoff, NASA Technology Transfer Program, pp. 76-77.
-Available online through the NASA Spinoff Database.
+Available online through NASA's Spinoff Database.

 Published December 12, 2019